-If you are looking for a thrill and to share an unforgettable experience with friends, then rafting may just be the perfect activity for you.
+Looking for a thrill?
+Want to share an unforgettable experience with friends? then rafting may be the perfect activity for you.

-Descending a tumultuous river on a raft is the kind of rush that stays with you for a lifetime, white-water rafting consists using an inflatable raft and a paddle to navigate your way down a river with rapids or another bodies of rough water.
-The term “rafting” is derived from the English word “raft”, which means float.
+Descending a tumultuous river on a raft is the kind of rush that stays with you for a lifetime, white-water rafting consists using an inflatable raft and a paddle to navigate your way down a river with rapids or other bodies of rough water.
 Since the 1980s, rafting has become very popular, and today, it is a must-try for sports enthusiasts who love to be in nature.

 Gorges du Verdon (France)

 A sumptuous canyon situated between Pont-de-Soleils and Lake St. Croix with a thrilling descent perfect for rafting and getting the heart rate pumping.

 Located between the Var and the Alpes de Haute-Provence, this canyon is one of the largest in Europe spanning down to 700 meters in depth.
 One of the best-known spots in France with a course stretching 45 km between Castellane and Lake Sainte Croix.
 This area is also nicknamed the Middle Verdon, to locate it in relation to the Bas-Verdon which goes as far as the Durance and the Haut-Verdon which goes up to the source of Val d’Allos.
 Rafting is practiced from Castellane to Rougon, on the first 21 kilometers from the Gorges.